Small Estates

 How is the procedure different for a small estate than a regular informal probate?

-What do I do if the estate qualifies as a small estate?
+What does the Personal Representative do if the estate qualifies as a small estate?

 When does my appointment as Personal Representative end?